Research Projects

 Niche Construction and the Causal Structure of Evolutionary Theory (with Grant Ramsey)

-We are interested in understanding how niche construction—the process by which organisms change their environment or their relations with their environment—can affect both adaptive and non-adaptive evolution, acts as a unique modulator of other evolutionary causes, and, more generally, how it fits into the causal structure of evolutionary theory.
+We are interested in understanding how niche construction—the process by which organisms change their environment or their relations with their environment—can affect both adaptive and non-adaptive evolution, acts as a modulator of other evolutionary causes, and, more generally, how it fits into the causal structure of evolutionary theory.

 Environmental Ethics Meets Philosophy of Biology (with Matthew Sims)

 We intend to create more bridges between environmental ethics and the philosophy of biology.
-Specifically, we want to explore how theoretical and policy-oriented debates about intrinsic value could be reframed by considering non-human organisms as bona fide agents capable of shaping their environments in pursuance of goals of their own.
+Specifically, we want to explore how theoretical and policy-oriented debates about intrinsic value could be re-framed by considering non-human organisms as bona fide agents capable of shaping their environments in pursuance of goals of their own.

 Scientific Representation: The Case of Model Organisms (with Guido I. Prieto)